Sustainability

 In response to these comments, we evaluated risks as part of our human rights due diligence process in accordance with the UNGPs and took the following measures to address the risk of potential human rights violations.

-1. 1.With regard to human rights issues in the TFR supply chain management system, we confirmed responses to the questions concerning human rights in the results to the CSR procurement questionnaire survey, and in cases where responses were of concern, we confirmed the details.
+1. 1.With regard to human rights issues in the Teijin Frontier Co., Ltd., supply chain management system, we confirmed responses to the questions concerning human rights in the results to the CSR procurement questionnaire survey, and in cases where responses were of concern, we confirmed the details.
 We then interviewed business partners, such as processing consignees in Japan and overseas, believed to require confirmation with regard to human rights initiatives and implemented practical improvement activities as necessary.

 3. 3.Grievance handling mechanisms We are promoting the design of a reporting system for business partners and preparing for its specific introduction.